BobGerman/TeamsDevWorkshop/Part1.md

 | 3:00 - 3:15 | break |
 | 3:15 - 4:30 | Bots |

+Welcome to Building Applications for Microsoft Teams - Concepts and Low-Code Solutions.
+This half-day workshop is for anyone who wants to learn how to build applications for Microsoft Teams.
+It's all about how Teams apps work, backed up with low-code examples.
+Tomorrow's workshop builds on this one, and goes into the coding aspects of Teams development.

+These notes include all the slides and links to relevant resources.
+You may find it helpful to follow along during the workshop!

 ![Slide](./Slides/Part1/Slide1-SPFest.PNG)
 ![Slide](./Slides/Part1/Slide2.PNG)

 ## What is Teams?
 What is a Teams app?

+To start, let's look at the Teams "Out of the box" experience.
+Some students may be new to Teams itself, so this is intended to bring everyone up to speed on what's built in.

 ![Slide](./Slides/Part1/Slide3.PNG)

+Microsoft Teams is a brilliant façade over all of Microsoft 365.
+All of the M365 services are unified into a single user interface in Teams.

 ![Slide](./Slides/Part1/Slide5.PNG)

+A Teams application does not run _in_ _Teams_, it only appears to.
+Each application is hosted somewhere on the Internet - for example a tab is just a web page, and a bot is a web service.
+The app package you install into Teams is just a zip file containing a file called manifest.json that tells Teams where these web pages and services are.

 ![Slide](./Slides/Part1/Slide6.PNG)

+The best apps are those that integrate not only with the Teams UI but also with the rest of Microsoft 365.
+For example, an app that is aware of the user's calendar, or which file a user just edited, can save a lot of steps for the user.
+The API to access these services is the Microsoft Graph.

 ![Slide](./Slides/Part1/Slide7.PNG)

 ![Slide](./Slides/Part1/Slide8.PNG)
 ![Slide](./Slides/Part1/Slide9.PNG)
 ![Slide](./Slides/Part1/Slide10.PNG)